andrei-akopian/TMPTSCH/README.md

 ### Download

 If you want it all to be local with no contact to the internet, you can just hit `Ctrl + S` (or  `Cmd + S` on Mac) and save the website as html.

-Because of the way I made it, it will remain as a single file (and the slides you already created will be saved as well).
+Because of the way I made it, it will remain as a single file and the slides you already created will be saved as well (except images, those will be downloaded into a spearate folder and all the link will be a mess).

-- [ ] Features described above are not yet polished.
+- [ ] Figure out better image downloading

+Warning: when you hit `Ctrl + S` you browser will offer you 3 options:
+- `Webpage, HTML Only`: Won't save any of your progress
+- `Webpage, Single File`: Will save everything into a `.mht` (Microsoft) format that in traditional Microsoft fashion is impossible to open.
+- **`Webpage, Complete`:** is the one you want to choose, but it is also the one that will download your images (and `qrcode.js`) into a folder and they will break.

 ## Usage